JackFurby/Bootscout-theme/README.md

 ## Bootscout
-Bootscout is a WordPress theme using twitter-bootstrap/4.0.0-alpha.6.
+Bootscout is a WordPress theme using Bootstrap 4.0.0 Beta.
 It has been styled for scout websites.

 ### Base theme
 The base theme can be found here: http://simonpadbury.github.io.
 I used this as a starting point and build it up to the current state of the project.